cblanquera/mcp.md/README.md

 inputs:
   - topic: coding
     # Relative to [pwd]
+    # Start with / for an exact path
     paths: [ "docs/coding/**/*.md" ]
     # When there are conflicting rules, the lower rank wins
     rank: 10